yarml/HeliumOS/README.md

 (You may want to check [buildsys/70-install.mk] before running this one)

 # Documentation
-Current documentation for HeliumOs can be found in [docs/].
+Current documentation for HeliumOS can be found in [docs/].

 Below is a list of some key documentations:
 * [Code Style]